-Distributed teams are becoming popular among businesses today, and more and more companies have accepted this type of team arrangement.
-A distributed team refers to a group of people who work across multiple countries and cities and even different time zones.
+A distributed custom software development company team refers to a group of people who work across multiple countries and cities and even different time zones.
 Such an approach is popular among IT companies as their staff may work from any corner in the world just having an Internet connection.

-The members of a distributed team may work from the office (if it exists physically), from home or even in a café.
-There are a lot of advocates as well as critics of distributed teams.
+The members of a distributed team may work from the office (if it exists physically), from home, or even in a café.
+There are a lot of advocates as well as critics of distributed team collaboration.
 Let’s find out the pros and cons of such a team and see which factors will outweigh.

 There are multiple reasons why companies apply the diverse team approach.
 Sometimes it is a necessity, when a team member has to move to another city or country due to some family reasons.
 And despite the fact that working from one office is more typical, distributed teams have lots of upsides to take into account.